liuchunchi/draft-liu-acme-rats/draft-liu-acme-rats.md

 where `cmw` MAY be either a CMW in JWT format, or a Base64 CMW in CWT format as per {{CMW}}.

-where the attestationResult is the entire EAT (in JWT format).
-The ACME Server verifies the attestationResult.
-If pass, set Order Object and Authorization Object's "status" Object to "valid", otherwise "invalid".

 ## device-attest-03 Challenge {#rats02}

 device-attest-03 Challenge works the same way as device-attest-02, but expects the Client to return RATS evidence in accordance with the Background Check Model of RATS.